Blow up Analysis for Anomalous Granular Gases: Proof of Theorem

-One can note at this point that our approach of the problem cannot be immediately extended to the case of variable restitution coefficient.
-Indeed a simple parametrization of restitution coefficient is given by
+\begin{remark} Because of \eqref{QSelfSim}, our approach of the problem cannot be immediately extended to the case of variable restitution coefficient.
+Indeed, if $e = e(|u \cdot \widehat{n}|)$ where $\widehat n$ is the unit vector joining the center of the particles (this case cover the classical \emph{visco-elastic hard spheres} model, see N. Brilliantov and T. Pöschel~\cite{brilliantov:2000a}), introducing the self-similar variables \eqref{cgVar} in relation \eqref{QSelfSim} gives

-for nonnegative $p$ (\eg \cite{alonso:2009} for more details).
-This is the so-called \emph{generalized visco-elastic hard spheres} model.
-We can compute dissipation rate $D(|u|)$ in this case using microscopic energy dissipation \eqref{dissip}, and find that the upper bound of Haff's Law is given by

-for a nonnegative constant $C$ depending on $p$ and the dimension.
-This partial result agrees with the cooling law found by T. Schwager and T. P\"oschel in \cite{schwager:1998} (and rigorously proved in \cite{alonso:2009}, the difficult part being lower bound), namely that a gas of visco-elastic hard spheres ($a = 0$, $p = 1/5$) cools down slowly than a gas of hard spheres with constant restitution coefficient: